innovationinsoftware/fullstack-microservices-spring/lab-6/README.md

 - Address
 - City
 - IsOwner
-- IsSelling
+- IsAdoptingIn
-- IsBuying
+- IsAdoptingOut

 ### Step 5.1
-Using Initialzr, create a new Java project called human-api and add it to your lab-6 folder, using VS Code to push it to your Linux VM.
+While using Initialzr would work great here, there's no easy way to push from your Windows VM to the Linux VM through VS code.
+So I've dropped a stubbed in API from Initialzr here, called human-api where you will track people who own, adopt, and adopt out various dogs.

 ### Step 5.2
-Once it is on your Linux VM you can fill in the details.
+On your Linux VM you can fill in the details.
 You'll need:
 - A Human model/POJO
 - A data repository like the dogs has
 - A controller